d-krupke/cpsat-primer/README.md

 class KnapsackSolution(BaseModel):
-    selected_items: List[int]  # Indices of the selected items
+    selected_items: list[int]  # Indices of the selected items
-    objective: int  # Objective value of the solution
+    objective: float  # Objective value of the solution
     upper_bound: float  # Upper bound of the solution